sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-20-Fideicomiso-PART-II-The-Fideicomiso-Decoded-Your Complete-Guide-to-Secure-Mexican-Real-Estate-Ownership.md

 **The Downside:** Mexican corporations require ongoing accounting, annual shareholder meetings, monthly tax filings, and don't qualify for residential tax exemptions.
 Expect $2,000-5,000 annually in accounting fees.

-<a href="https://blog.sellingcabo.homes/2025/08/14/Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).html" target="_blank">When comparing total ownership costs between fideicomisos and corporations, analyzing all associated expenses helps determine the most cost-effective structure for your situation</a>
+<a href="/los-cabos-closing-costs/">When comparing total ownership costs between fideicomisos and corporations, analyzing all associated expenses helps determine the most cost-effective structure for your situation</a>

 **Bottom Line:** For 90% of foreign buyers in Los Cabos, the fideicomiso is simpler, cheaper, and more tax-efficient.